-For repulsive interaction, the followed SP is a self-trapped maximum at early and late times where the Hamiltonian is interaction dominated.
-For $0 < u < \varepsilon$ (panel Fig.6a) the SP remains an energy maximum at all times.
-For $u > \varepsilon$ (panel Fig.6b) we have horn crossing [28], meaning that a local maximum becomes a saddlepoint.
-By contrast, for attractive interaction, the SP starts out as a minimum and the horn crossing, manifested as a minimum to saddle-point transition, exists for any u < 0 (panels Fig.6c,d).
+self-trapped maximum when $u > \varepsilon$ (interaction energy is lost by the transfer of particles from the initial site to either of the unpopulated sites) or an energy saddle point if $0 < u < \varepsilon$ (energy is gained by moving particles to the detuned central site and lost by transfer to the target site).
+For $0 < u < \varepsilon$ [Fig. 6(a)] the SP remains a saddle at all times.
+For $u > \varepsilon$ [Figs. 6(b) and 6(c)] we have horn crossing [28], meaning that a local maximum becomes a saddle point.
+By contrast, for attractive interaction, the SP starts out as a minimum, and the horn crossing, manifested as a minimum to saddle-point transition, exists for any u < 0 [Figs. 6(d)-6(f)].

-The dynamical instability appears for $u > \varepsilon/2$ [33], due to the embedding of the followed SP in a chaotic strip (Appendix C).
+The dynamical instability appears for $u > \varepsilon/2$ [33] due to the embedding of the followed SP in a chaotic strip (Appendix C).
 The implication is a lower threshold for the sweep rate required to maintain adiabaticity.
-If the sweep is too slow, the wavepacket has the time to spread over the chaotic strip, coherence is lost, and the terminal transfer efficiency is spoiled.
+If the sweep is too slow, the wave packet has the time to spread over the chaotic strip, coherence is lost, and the terminal transfer efficiency is spoiled.
 We define a characteristic spreading time as follows: